2025-11-13

 The doctor writes a prescription for the injection with the slow-release medicine.
 He warns me that the medicine must be administered by an expert, not just anyone with an "M.D." after the name.
 It's because the injection contains some kind of spring that ejects under my skin a container that slowly releases the medicine - and if the spring is triggered prematurely by an incompetent operator, the whole thing has to be thrown out and I have to buy a new one.
 No worries, doc, I'll come to you for this.

 The doctor's office is at the 8th floor of the hospital.
 The pharmacy is, of course, on the 1st floor.
-So, I trot downstairs and present the prescription to the pharamcist.
+So, I trot downstairs and present the prescription to the pharmacist.
 "We don't have that," says the pharmacists.
 "I can give you an equivalent medicine that is called something else."
 Will that be just as good?
 How the fuck should I know?
 I need to ask the doctor who prescribed the original medicine.
 Can the pharmacist please phone him and ask?
 No, of course not.
 That's my problem; he just sells medicine.
 So, I trot back up to the 8th floor.
 (There are 5 elevators in the hospital, but there are also huge crowds of people going to the various floors, so it's faster to move on foot.)
 Of course, by now the doctor is busy with another patient, so I have to wait for half an hour in the corridor with no place to sit.
 Eventually, the doctor appears, so I request one bit of information.
 Can I use this other medicine that the pharmacy happens to have?
 Yes, you can.
-Trotting back down to the 1st floor, I buy the medicine (it's not cheap but nothing shocking) and trot back to the doctor's office for him to adminiter it "expertly".
+Trotting back down to the 1st floor, I buy the medicine (it's not cheap but nothing shocking) and trot back to the doctor's office for him to administer it "expertly".

 The doctor takes me to a room dedicated for such manipulations, has me remove my upper clothes and lay down on a cot, then proceeds to inject me with the poison, sorry, I mean the medicine.
 I can't see what he's doing; I just feel a small prick as usual when you're being injected with something.
 "Whoops," says the doctor, "it seems that we've hit a blood vessel."
 "Who's that 'we', doc?"
 I think to myself.
 I'm laying down on the cot, afraid even to breathe, so that I don't disturb your activity, I don't even see what you're doing, and there are no other people in the room.

-He gives me a pice of cotton and tells me to press it at the place where the injection was done.
+He gives me a piece of cotton and tells me to press it at the place where the injection was done.
 I have experience with this - you have to do this when they take a blood sample and if you don't press hard and long enough, you get a huge blue spot under your skin.
 After a minute, he gives me a replacement piece of cotton.
 What the fuck for?
 I'm still laying on by back, so I can't see anything.
 But now I lift the old piece of cotton in order to replace it with the new one and I see that it is deeply soaked in blood.
 I've been injected many times during my life but I've never seen the result bleed so much.
 Good thing that the injection was administered by an "expert".
 The doc searches for a piece of adhesive dressing to put on the wound.
 He can't find the right one, so he uses some weird U-shaped one, which is clearly meant for some different purpose, but whatever.
 I am instructed to come back in a week, in order to get the pills that are a second part of the hormonal therapy.

 The pills are in a huge box, maybe a foot long.
 I have to ingest that in a month, 4 pills per day.
 Then I'll get another box and so on.
 It's not something you can buy at the pharmacy.
 It's something you can get only from the special pharmacy of the hospital (in an underground bunker) and it's probably very expensive (it's free for me, unlike the injection), because I have to present an ID and sign a declaration that I'll return the empty packages (probably a precaution that I won't sell the medicine on the black market).